Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 • Vicuña and Alpaca: These camelid species are adapted to high-altitude environments and may be seen grazing in the Puna grasslands.

-• Spectacled Bear: While elusive, the cloud forest is one of the habitats of the spectacled bear, the only bear species native to South America.
+• Spectacled Bear: While elusive, the cloud forest is one of the spectacled bear’s habitats, the only bear species native to South America.

-• Chinchilla: Rarely spotted, the chinchilla is a small rodent known for its soft fur.
+• Chinchilla: Rarely spotted, this small rodent is known for its soft fur.

 Reptiles and Amphibians: